 What Kind of PhD in Health Administration Jobs Can I Find in Florida?

 The types of jobs you qualify for after graduation may vary, based on your previous experience, your industry connections, your research interests, and your performance in school.
 You may opt for a career in health services management, which may take you into mid-level or high-level positions.
-The average income for a Florida health services manager is $95,600 per year (O*Net, 2016).
-Job openings are expected to jump 21% between 2012 and 2022 (O*Net, 2016).
+The average income for a Florida health services manager is $110,130 per year.

 If you see yourself designing, directing, and analyzing research, clinical research coordination may be the path for you.
-Demand for research coordinators may jump 15% by 2022, and research coordinators report a median salary of $104,700 per year (O*Net, 2016).
+Research coordinator jobs are forecast to increase by 5% between just 2020 and 2022, and research coordinators report a median salary of $86,080 per year.